 On March 3rd, Japanese families with girls display Hina dolls (hina-ningyo or ひな人形).
-It is generally believed that the dolls take away the bad luck of girls, and, by doing that, they pray for the health and happiness of young girls.
+It is generally believed that the dolls remove bad luck, and, by doing so, they pray for the health and happiness of young girls.
 This event is called Hinamatsuri (ひな祭り).

-This is one kind of Sushi bowl with various ingredients such as shrimp, salmon roe, Shiitake mushroom and egg.
-Actually, you can put anything you want in it, but as for Chirashizushi for Girl’s festival, you need to include shrimp as it symbolizes a long life until your waist is bent like shrimp, lotus root as meaning of good foresight for your future and beans as meaning of being able to work healthier and harder.
-You can easily get this Chirashizushi from supermarket but, I recommend for you to cook it yourself if possible since this is a main dish for 3rd of March!
-I’ll leave you easy recipe below!
+Chirashizushi is a kind of Sushi bowl with various ingredients such as shrimp, salmon roe, Shiitake mushroom and egg.
+Actually, you can put anything you want in it.
+Still, for Hinamatsuri, you should include shrimp which symbolizes a long life, lotus root, which represents good foresight for your future, and beans as a protein, the means to work harder.
+You can easily get this Chirashizushi from the Supermarket but, it’s really fun to try cooking it yourself.
+I’ll leave you an easy recipe below!

-(1) Boil Japanese rice with less water and with seaweed
+(1) Boil the Japanese rice with seaweed in a rice cooker

-(2) Cut carrot and Shiitake mushroom into small pieces and boil them until it’s soft
+(2) Cut the carrot and Shiitake mushrooms into small pieces and boil them until soft

-(3) Cut lotus root into quarter slice and boil the until it’s soft
+(3) Cut lotus root into quarter slice and boil until it’s soft

-(4) Put the about 3 ingredients into a mixture of Japanese vinegar
+(4) Place these three ingredients into your mixture of Japanese vinegar

-(6) Boil Shrimp with salted water and peel the skin and cut ham
+(6) Boil shrimp in salted water and deshell, cut the ham

-(10) Put all ingredients you prepared on the rice and make it look beautiful!
+(10) Arrange all the prepared ingredients to make it look beautiful!

-2. Hamaguri no Osuimonoはまぐりのお吸い物 (Clear Soup With Clam)
+2. Hamaguri no Osuimonoはまぐりのお吸い物 (Clear Soup With Clams)

 <How to Make Hamaguri No Osuimono>2-3persons

-(1) Wash clams very well (remove sand inside the shell with putting into salt water and leaving for 1-2 hours)
+(1) Wash clams well (remove the sand inside the shell by soaking in saltwater for 1-2 hours)

-(2) Put clam, water and seaweed into the pot and cook over on a low flame
+(2) Place clams, water and seaweed into the pot and cook over on a low flame

 (4) Stop the heat after most of the shells open